Let’s start with what you’re trying to understand

 What the Work often Reveals

-- where leverage exists
+- Where leverage exists.

-- which decisions need greater clarity
+- Which decisions require greater clarity.

-- what should happen next
+- What should happen next.

 Some leaders choose to continue working together as new information emerges and new decisions need to be made.